 Where to eat in Villanova

 Villanova has a selection of excellent restaurants.
-Contrary to Stampace, where most are located along the Corso Vittorio Emanuele II, restaurants here are scattered throughout the narrow alleys of the historic neighborhood.
+Contrary to Stampace, where most restaurants are along the Corso Vittorio Emanuele II, restaurants here spread throughout the narrow alleys of the historic neighborhood.

 Make sure to read my post The Best Restaurants In Cagliari.